ankitmisrra/To-Do-List/README.md

 Features

 Add Tasks: Users can quickly add tasks to their list.
 Delete Tasks: Users can remove tasks once they're no longer needed.
-Persistent Data: Use localStorage to save tasks so they remain available even after refreshing the page (if implemented).
+Persistent Data: Use localStorage to save tasks so they remain available even after refreshing the page.
 Responsive Design: Mobile-first design ensures usability across different devices.

 Technologies Used

 HTML: Structure of the application.
 CSS: Styling and layout of the app.
 JavaScript: Interactivity and dynamic functionality.

 Usage

 Open the app in your browser.
 Add a task in the input field and click the "Add" button.
 Remove tasks by clicking the delete button.